 No such injuries occurred at any time to animals housed at UC Davis while part of Neuralink’s project.

 The initial work from these procedures allowed us to develop our novel surgical and robot procedures, establishing safer protocols for subsequent survival surgeries.
 Survival studies then allowed us to test the function of different generations of implanted devices as we refined them towards human use.
 The use of every animal was extensively planned and considered to balance scientific discovery with the ethical use of animals.
 As part of this work, two animals were euthanized at planned end dates to gather important histological data, and six animals were euthanized at the medical advice of the veterinary staff at UC Davis.
-These reasons included one surgical complication involving the use of the FDA-approved product (BioGlue), one device failure, and four suspected device-associated infections, a risk inherent with any percutaneous medical device.
+These reasons included one surgical complication involving the use of the FDA-approved product (BioGlue), one implant's connecting hardware became loose, and four suspected infections, a risk inherent with any percutaneous medical device.
 In response we developed new surgical protocols and a fully implanted device design for future surgeries.

 Once construction of our in-house facility was completed, we were able to bring some unimplanted macaques from UC Davis with us to Neuralink.
 This included Pager, who would later be implanted with our Neuralink device and go on to achieve outstanding brain-computer interface performance, while freely behaving and unrestrained, as demonstrated in the